ryansteed/heuristic-moral-machine/log.md

       <!-- - Which ScenarioTypes does the model most often get wrong? -->
     ~ Refactor for grid search
 - Replicate for the kidney exchange problem
+  + First need to go through and export generalizable functions to utils
+  + Load the data
+  + Try using this use case for label modeling - https://www.snorkel.org/use-cases/crowdsourcing-tutorial
 - Look for use cases in Williams' papers (email), others - preferably high expertise and ripe for a survey experiment - what complicated ethical dilemmas exist that we could solve?
 - Write up Snorkel in a research paper - see [paper outline](#paper-outline)
 - Replicate some other models for a literal baseline (to better compare performance - only way to know if actually comparable)